10.30 THE PARISH MASS

 slow to anger and rich in mercy.

-the Lord’s compassion is on those who fear him.
+so strong his mercy for those who fear him.
 R

-Second Reading (Ref: 1 Corinthians 15:45-49)
+Second Reading (Ref: 1 Cor 10:1-6, 10-12)

 ℣ The Word of the Lord.